JohnnyMa1952/stock_tracker/README.md

 # History (in Reverse chronological order):
+- Use data from node server and display online inventory status
  - Setup a node server to get real data from bestbuy API (CORS prevents fetch() from getting data through react app
  - Setup firebase for React app and node server API
  - Boiler plate node server for API